PioneerIncubator/betterGo/README.md

 There are test cases in the project, for example, the code that needs to be generic is `test/map/map.go`, if you want to use the `interface{}` function, just `enum.Map`.

-If you want to generate a function of a specific type, run this line of commands: `go run main.go -w -f test/map/map.go`
+If you want to generate a function of a specific type, run this command: `go run main.go -w -f test/map/map.go`

 Then you'll find that `test/map/map.go` has changed, `enum.Map` has become `enum.MapOriginFn(origin, fn)`.